 Disaster struck Estonia on 17 June 1940 when the Russians invaded.
 Soon Estonia was absorbed into the Soviet Union and a Communist regime was imposed.

 In June 1941 thousands of Estonians were deported to Russia.

 However shortly afterwards the Germans invaded Russia.
 At first they were amazingly successful and they quickly captured Estonia.
 German rule was extremely brutal but in the summer of 1944 the Russians invaded Estonia again.
 On 17 September 1944 Hitler ordered all his forces to leave Estonia.
 On the same day a provisional government was formed under Otto Tief (1889-1976).
 Unfortunately it met for only 5 days.
 The Russians captured Tallinn on 22 September 1944 and they dissolved the government.

 The Russians then imposed a tyrannical regime.
-Between 1947 and 1952 farming was collectivised.
-Under the Communists industrialisation took place in Estonia but it caused terrible damage to the environment.Meanwhile, in 1949, thousands of Estonians were deported.
+Between 1947 and 1952 farming was collectivized.
+Under the Communists industrialization took place in Estonia but it caused terrible damage to the environment.Meanwhile, in 1949, thousands of Estonians were deported.
 Some Estonians fled to the forests and fought the Russians.
 They became known as Forest Brothers but the last one died in 1978.

 Events then moved quickly.
-In March 1991 most of the population of Estonia voted in favour of independence in a referendum.
+In March 1991 most of the population of Estonia voted in favor of independence in a referendum.
 Then on 19 August 1991 hardliner Communists in Moscow attempted a coup.
 On 20 August Estonia declared its independence.
-The coup was defeated and Russia recognised Estonian independence on 6 September 1991.
+The coup was defeated and Russia recognized Estonian independence on 6 September 1991.

 Communism was then dismantled in Estonia and replaced with a market economy.
 Today Estonia is a small but prosperous country.